The definition of key account management

 Like the salesperson that came before them, key account managers can't do it all.

-You must align everyone in the supplier organization to your key account management strategy and put supporting processes in place.
+You must align everyone in the supplier organization to your key account management vision and put supporting processes in place.
 Otherwise, your strategy will be in trouble.

 - Value proposition.
 Create a differentiated value proposition for key accounts.
 It should not be the same service you offer every client.